Best Life Insurance for 70-Year-Olds and Over in 2025

 Purchase insurance from financially sound insurers

 Several companies offer life insurance for seniors over age 70.
-Choosing a company with high financial stability ratings can save you money.
-Stable companies are more likely to process your claim faster and provide the death benefit to your beneficiary sooner.
+Companies with high financial stability ratings process claims faster and provide death benefits to beneficiaries sooner, which can save you money.

 How to verify: Check AM Best ratings (A- or higher recommended) and confirm the company is licensed in your state through your state insurance department.